subsquid/docs/docs/tutorials/bayc/step-four-optimizations.md

 // ...
 ```
-Here we replaced aggregated the direct calls to `tokenURI()` of the BAYC token contract into batches of 100 and called `aggregate()` of the multicall contract on each. `Multicall.aggregate()` takes care of splitting the original batch and putting the results together.
-The number 100 for the batch size was chosen to be as large as possible while not triggering any limits of the RPC endpoint we use; try increasing it if you're using a different one.
+Here we replaced the direct calls to `tokenURI()` of the BAYC token contract with aggreaged batches of 100 state calls and called `aggregate()` of the multicall contract for each batch. `Multicall.aggregate()` takes care of splitting the set of state calls into chunks and merging the results together.
+The number 100 for the batch size was chosen to be as large as possible while not triggering any response size limits on the public RPC endpoint we use.
+For private RPC endpoints one would try to further increase the batch size.

 You can find the full code after this optimization at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/d9f3b775ffb03aa1636bac674370a552a083c416).
 In our test this optimization reduced the time required for retrieving the contract state for all 10000 tokens once from 114 minutes to 94 seconds.